GitGabri/900-web/VERCEL_DEPLOYMENT.md

 ## Environment Variables

-To fix the "DatabaseService is not defined" error, you need to set up the following environment variables in your Vercel deployment:
+To fix the order submission issues, you need to set up the following environment variables in your Vercel deployment:

 ### Required Environment Variables

-1. **NEXT_PUBLIC_SUPABASE_URL**
+1. **SUPABASE_URL**
    - Your Supabase project URL
    - Format: `https://your-project-id.supabase.co`

-2. **NEXT_PUBLIC_SUPABASE_ANON_KEY**
+2. **SUPABASE_SERVICE_KEY**
-   - Your Supabase anonymous/public key
+   - Your Supabase service role key (not the anon key)
-   - Found in your Supabase project settings under API
+   - Found in your Supabase project settings under API → service_role key

 ### How to Set Environment Variables in Vercel